GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ### Can Topics API be used with on websites with `prebid.js`?

-As noted in the release of the [Prebid 7](https://prebid.org/blog/the-release-of-prebid-7-0/), the community is actively developing an integration with the Topics API via a new module.
+As noted in the release of [Prebid 7](https://prebid.org/blog/the-release-of-prebid-7-0/), the community is actively developing an integration with the Topics API via a new module.
 However, as of November 2022, the Topics Module has not yet been completed.
 To stay abreast with the development, we recommend the following: